simonguld/CellSegmentationTracker/README.md

 * Fiji -> trackmate-cellpose
 * Java 8, Jython
 * whatever packages I'm using (in a nice format?
-Possibly to allow pip install ...)
+Possibly to allow pip install ...) python 3.9

 ### Installation

 1. Download and unpack the newest version of Fiji.
 Follow the instructions on https://imagej.net/software/fiji/downloads.
 2. (??)
 Download and install Java 8 here: https://www.oracle.com/java/technologies/downloads/#java8-windows
 3. Install the TrackMate extension Trackmate-Cellpose.
 To see how, visit: https://imagej.net/plugins/trackmate/detectors/trackmate-cellpose.
 Make sure to update it after installation.
-4. Create a virtual enviroment called cellpose.
+4. Create a virtual enviroment called cellpose using Python 3.9 (it might also work with python 3.8 and 3.10).
 Follow the instructions on https://pypi.org/project/cellpose/.
 If you have a GPU available, consider installing the gpu-version; it drastically increases the segmentation speed
 5. From the cellpose virtual environment, install CellSegmentationTracker using the following command:

    ```
    python -m pip install git+https://github.com/simonguld/CellSegmentationTracker.git
    ```
+6. Now you should be good to go!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>